bioinformaticsdotca/Pathways_2019/Module2/mod2_lab_GSEA.md

 ### Data

-The data used in this exercise is gene expression (transcriptomics) obtained from high-throughput RNA sequencing.
-They correspond to Ovarian Serous Cystadenocarcinoma samples.
+The data used in this exercise is gene expression (transcriptomics) obtained from high-throughput RNA sequencing of Ovarian Serous Cystadenocarcinoma samples.
 This cohort was previously stratified into four distinct expression subtypes [PMID:21720365](http://www.ncbi.nlm.nih.gov/pubmed/21720365) and a subset of the immunoreactive and mesenchymal subtypes are compared to demonstrate the GSEA workflow.

 #### How was the data processed?